scottgigawatt/plundarr/README.md

   make env
   ```

-- **Render the actual data model to be applied on the Docker Engine:**
+- **Render the actual data model t' be applied on the Docker Engine:**

   ```sh
   make config